 This comic strip by Roberto was originally drawn for the Spanish modelling magazine Hobby World, issue 12, March 2001.
 The title "La Cuadrilla Masilla" translates from Spanish as "The Putty Group."
 Roberto says, "It's about the dogmatism -- on styles, ways of working, etc. -- on the miniatures scene.
 As you can see, I have depicted one of the characters at the wheel of a Spanish-made EBRO CJ-3B Jeep.
 Well, the driver is me...."

-And as of 2007, Roberto is finally a CJ-3B owner himself -- a diesel-powered Willys Viasa built in Spain.
+And as of 2007, Roberto was finally a CJ-3B owner himself -- a diesel-powered Willys Viasa built in Spain.
 We saw it when CJ3B.info visited Spain in 2008.

 Thanks to Roberto for the artwork he's done for us.
 For more Flores drawings, see About CJ3B.info, and the illustrations for a number of our cover pages. -- Derek Redmond

-Elsewhere on the web, see Roberto's jeeper67 weblogs.
+Elsewhere on the web, see Roberto's shop at RedBubble.

 Return to the Toy Jeeps Pages.